 By default, you can create at most 60 pay-as-you-go SLB instances with each account.

-By default, you can create at most 20 elastic IP addresses (EIPs) with each account.
+By default, you can create at most 20 EIPs with each account.

 Step 1: Log on to the ACK console

-Log on to the ACK console and click Clusters in the left-side navigation pane.
+Log on to the ACK console.
+In the left-side navigation pane, click Clusters.

 In the upper-right corner of the Clusters page, click Create Kubernetes Cluster.